-On-ear and over-ear headphones sound great, but there’s no way you’re fitting them under your bike helmet, and you know they’re going to bounce right off your head anytime your workout (or yard work) gets tough.
-Whether you’re a commuter, an athlete, or simply an all-around active sort, in-ear headphones are a must-have for keeping the soundtrack going without getting in your way.
+On-ear and over-ear headphones look, feel, and sound great, but there’s no way you’re fitting them under your bike helmet, and you know they’re going to bounce right off your head when your workout (or yard work) gets tough.
+Whether you’re a commuter or simply an all-around active person, in-ear headphones are a must-have for keeping the soundtrack going without anything getting in your way.

-We’re not talking about those muffled, Storm Trooper-colored Apple EarPods (or whatever came with your phone), or even the fancier AirPods.
+We’re not talking about those muffled, Storm Trooper-colored Apple EarPods (or whatever came with your new smartphone), or even the fancier AirPods.
 You deserve better.
 Something with quality performance, stability, and maybe a bit of individual style.
-As such, we’ve collected our favorite recent additions to the wide world of in-ear headphones.
+As such, we collected our favorite recent additions to the wide world of in-ear headphones.
 Some cost a mint (though not nearly as much as the world’s most expensive headphones), while others will barely bend your budget.
 But all of these earphones will make you a happy camper next time you hit the road.